mnemnion/orb/doc/md/orb/fragments.md

 fragments.handle = handle_str
 fragments.handle_h = handle_h_str
 ```
 ### symbol

-This is a hidden rule\.
+This is a hidden rule.

-It's pretty bog\-standard in programming circles, but I don't know how useful
+It's pretty bog-standard in programming circles, but I don't know how useful
 it will actually be in Orb, where we tend to be more permissive about naming
-things\.
+things.

 I can imagine circumstances where we might want to constrain a handle to only
-be followed by a symbol\.
+be followed by a symbol.
 An obvious example is if the name is going to be
-used in source code, where \(with the exception of the dark\-horse hyphen\) this
+used in source code, where (with the exception of the dark-horse hyphen) this
-is a pretty standard definition\.
+is a pretty standard definition.

 In which case, we'd give the handle a different rule name, and the same
-metatable with the same `.id` of `handle`\.
+metatable with the same ``.id`` of ``handle``.

 ```lua
 local symbol_str = [[